db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 Request a number (X) from the player, the player then need to be able to pay 2 times as many bits.
 Then we will create a dummy card with as many counters as X.

+### -excludeDummy / -onlyforDummy

+Another modulator for the CreateDummy core command.
+Any core command with -excludeDumm will not be an option if the card is a dummy and the opposite if the mod is -onlyforDummy

 ### -isOptional

 Specifies a script as optional.
 Will prompt the player to proceed, and if the player refuses, the rest of the script will abort as well. (e.g. see card Caryatid)